ericcornelissen/shescape/SECURITY.md

 |   1.x.x | 2023-12-06  |
 |   0.x.x | 2021-02-01  |

-_This table only includes information on versions `<3.0.0`._

 ## Reporting a Vulnerability

-To report a security issue in the latest version of a supported version range, either (in order of preference):
+To report a security issue in a supported version or the development head of the project, either (in order of preference):

 - [Report it through GitHub][new github advisory], or
-- Send an email to [security@ericcornelissen.dev] with the terms "SECURITY" and "shescape" in the subject line.
+- Send an email to [ericornelissen+security@gmail.com] with the terms "SECURITY" and "Shescape" in the subject line.

 Please do not open a regular issue or Pull Request in the public repository.

-To report a security issue in an unsupported version of the project, or if the latest version of a supported version range isn't affected, please report it publicly.
+If a security issue only affects an unsupported version of the project, or the latest version of a supported version range is not affected, please report it publicly.
 For example, as a regular issue in the public repository.
 If in doubt, report the issue privately.

 [new github advisory]: https://github.com/ericcornelissen/shescape/security/advisories/new
-[security@ericcornelissen.dev]: mailto:security@ericcornelissen.dev?subject=SECURITY%20%28shescape%29
+[ericornelissen+security@gmail.com]: mailto:ericornelissen+security@gmail.com?subject=SECURITY%20%28shescape%29

-### What to Report
+### When to Report

 Consider if the issue you found really is a security concern.
-Below you can find guidelines for what is and isn't considered a security issue.
+Below you can find guidelines for what is and is not considered a security issue.
 Any issue that does not fall into one of the listed categories should be reported based on your own judgement.
 If in doubt, report the issue privately.